dc4eu/educational-pilot/ebsi-scenarios.md

-# EBSI Scenarios in the European Digital Ecosystem
+# eIDAS Scenarios in the European Digital Ecosystem

 ## Overview